Google “PPC optimization,” and you’ll get a whopping 2,320,000 results. That’s quite a lot of information to go through.

 1. Outline Your Advertising Goal

 Cheshire, the cat, was right: “If you don’t know where you want to go, any road will take you there.“

 Those wise words can also be applied to PPC advertising.
 If you don’t know what you’re aiming for, anything will do, right?

-Being able to measure how you’re doing against your objectives is one of the best parts about PPC advertising and digital marketing in general.
+Being able to measure how you’re doing against your objectives is one of the best parts of PPC advertising and digital marketing in general.
 Why not take full advantage of it?

 2. Define Your Budget